top of page

 Perspective_edited.jpg

-Prior to designing the hotel itself, we had the option of choosing a lot in the block that currently is the FBI building.
-Therefore, we had the choice of choosing if we wanted to design on Pennsylvania Avenue or on E St NW.
-This would have a great impact in the building's character.
-I decided to design on Pennsylvania Avenue to tackle the challenge of designing in such a monumental street.
+Before designing the hotel itself, we had the option of choosing a lot in the block that is currently the FBI building.
+Therefore, we had the choice of whether we wanted to design on Pennsylvania Avenue or on E St NW.
+This would have a great impact on the building's character.
+I chose the lot on Pennsylvania Avenue to tackle the challenge of designing in such a monumental street.

 Screenshot 2026-01-07 161705.png

 The lot I chose is found in the intersection between Pennsylvania Avenue and 9th Street NW.
-I chamfered the corner and added the main entrance there in order to create a setback.
+In order to create a setback, the building features a chamfered corner with the main entrance.
 This way, the monumental entrance is seen as one approaches through Pennsylvania.
-The vehicle entrance would be on 9th street, in order to avoid stopping on Penn Ave.
+The vehicle entrance would be on 9th Street, in order to avoid stopping on Penn Ave.
 The first two floors occupy the whole area, while the upper guest rooms only occupy the surrounding wings.

 DC Site plan.jpg